SkSankeeth/sales-analysis/README.md

 # Sales Analysis for Retail Store

-This repository contains a comprehensive analysis of retail sales data for XYZ Retail Store.
+This repository contains a comprehensive analysis of retail sales data for a Retail Store.
 The project includes data cleaning, exploratory data analysis, and predictive modeling.

 ## Features
 - **Data Cleaning:** Handling missing values, duplicates, and type conversions.